 Meaning.
-The application route is shown on the extract below from A to B as a minimum "second class metalled road" in some parts fenced and others unfenced, mostly in similar style to the existing road it leaves at point A. The section between B and C is not shown as a road on this map.
+The application route is shown on the extract below from A to B as a minimum "third class metalled road" in some parts fenced and others unfenced, mostly in similar style to the existing road it either leaves at point A and joins at point B.

 Assessment.
-Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway between A and B.
+Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway.

-Library nd Naiseanta Sheet 156 - Leicester (Outline)
+Library nd Näiseanta Sheet 156 - Leicester (Outline)